ShelbyPop/CS131-BrewinInterpreterV4/readme.txt

 Nov 24 - .....
 I'm just... okay
         - the fix was that I needed to make the environment I pass to the Thunk a **DEEPCOPY** and not a shallow copy.
 I.... ugh.
 That took me like 5 hours alone to debug.. cool lol
         - Found a bug with return statements from V2, Fixed it in V3, so I just copy the run_func minus the type checking and it should work.

+Nov 29 -
+        - So.
+Back here again.
+I think I may have finally fixed everything.
+5/12 on testcases, all my testcases I've tried have passed.
+                I fixed parameter passing.
+Turns out, the whole issue was me not passing in a variable i needed to, and I never noticed because I had a default on it.
+If that doesn't demonstrate how spaghetti code this has become then I'm not sure what will
+        - Something is still wrong with autograder saying I failed when it passes on my own, Boyan said I should add debug prints to see, but
+                I think for now I'm just going to move on.
+Future me will either hate me or love me for this decision.
+Time will tell.